shundhammer/qdirstat/README.md

   at all, of course.
 If things go wrong, you can kill the external command started by the cleanup action from there.
 You can zoom in and out (increase or decrease the font size) as you like.

+- New macros to use in cleanup actions:

+  - %d : Directory name with full path.
+For directories, this is the same as
+    %p.
+For files, this is their parent directory's %p.

+  - %terminal : Terminal window application of the current desktop; one of "konsole", "gnome-terminal", "xfce4-terminal", "lxterminal", "eterm".
+    The fallback is "xterm".

+  - %filemanager : File manager application of the current desktop; one of "konqueror", "nautilus", "thunar", "pcmanfm".
+The fallback is "xdg-open".

+- Which desktop is used is determined by the _$XDG_CURRENT_DESKTOP_ environment variable.
+Users can override this with the _$QDIRSTAT_DESKTOP_ environment variable, so you can get, say, the Xfce terminal or file manager despite currently running KDE if you set

+    export QDIRSTAT_DESKTOP="Xfce"

+- Of course, you can still simply use your favourite file manager if you simply change %filemanager in the default "Open File Manager Here" cleanup action to the command to start it.

 - You can now select the shell to use for the cleanup commands: